 - Pack a hat and gloves, just in case

 Do I need anything else?

 It’s not a tangible item, but I also always recommend packing a good travel insurance policy when you travel!
 That way everything from lost luggage to a bad accident is covered – because you just never know what might happen.
-I recommend Allianz for travel insurance for this sort of trip.
-Get a free quote here.
+I usually recommend Wold Nomads for affordable basic travel insurance.

 READ NEXT: Christmas Markets with Viking River Cruises

 Have you ever been on a river cruise?
 What kind of things did YOU pack?